zhusz/CVPR15-CFSS/README.md

 ## How do we beat SDM
 To validate our algorithm over the baseline SDM, users can directly do the experiments by simply changing two parameters in `addAll.m`.
 Please refer to the first question in the **Reviews and Rebuttal** section.

-## Performance on LFPW 29 points
-We didn't report LFPW 29-pts results in our paper.
-One reason is that it is saturated.
-Another reason is that, our reimplemented algorithms of many pervious work works significantly worse than their reported in the paper.
-Our results on LFPW-29 pts is 3.76.
-Best of previous methods in our experiments is 4.02.
-We use 782 images due to loss of URL as training set.

 ## Feedback
 Suggestions and opinions of this work (both positive and negative) are greatly welcome.
 Please contact the author by sending email to `zhshzhutah2@gmail.com`.